 Selections from a series of abandoned sofas and chairs in one neighborhood of Hollywood, 2002-2012.

 Dragged out and dumped on the street, discarded couches and chairs are ubiquitous urban outcasts, threadbare but imbued with the imprints of a life left behind, or, in their case, a behind that left.

 Outside, in the curbed refrain of a last hoorah, they sit out their final chapter.
-Couched in meaning, some embody the alienation and dashed hopes of a Hollywood dream, while others abide with an unflagging sense of potential.
+Couched in meaning, some embody the alienation and dashed hopes of a Hollywood dream, while others abide with an unflagging spirit of potential.

 Most are older, ragged and unseamly, while a few are perfectly fine, just past their prime yet now irrelevant.
 Some uphold fraying dignity weathering the elements; others are exposed and pillaged.
 Often one will draw others and create spontaneous community for a little while.
 Every so often one is rescued, recovered, and will be cherished once again.
 A few find their match when nobody would have guessed it possible any longer.
 Most remain alone.
 One day they’re gone.